Patent Law in India

 6. The mere arrangement or rearrangement of devices each functioning independently of one another in a known way will not be an invention.

 7. No invention with respect to atomic energy is patentable.
-This is owing to national interest and security of the state.
-In addition to the above list, you may read our blog post about inventions not patentable in India.
+This is owing to the national interest and security of the state.

-Further, the next blog post will deal with the procedure of filing a patent application under “Indian patent law“.
+Further, the next blog post will deal with the procedure of filing a patent application under “Indian patent act“.